AndyShiue/Ende-readme/README.md

 Usually, we don't want to make arguments in normal mode curryable.
 But sometimes we do want to supply variable length of arguments.
-There is a kind of mechanism in Ende to make generic over arity possible.
+There is a kind of mechanism in Ende to make genericity over arity possible.

 (To be continued ...)